SMI Supplier Diversity Playbook

 Executive Summary

-Strategic partnerships with community partners and
+Strategic partnerships with community partners and supply chain integrators

 are an important way to learn from peers, make connections, and advance collective goals to support the growth of diverse businesses.
-Strategic partners include community partners, peer organizations and supply chain integrators.
+Strategic partners include community partners, peer organizations, and supply chain integrators.
 Strategic partnerships differ from building connections with diverse suppliers in the learning objectives, resourcing and priorities.
 Many strategies described throughout the playbook hinge on partnerships with organizations that support diverse businesses.
 It is important to build relationships with stakeholders and involve them in the design process of a diverse purchasing initiative.
-A particularly important subset of organizations are local chapters of
+A particularly important subset of organizations are local chapters of supplier diversity organizations.

 Often, these organizations are willing to share their supplier databases and can connect procurement teams to qualified firms.
 Local chambers of commerce, business development associations, and county or city governments can also be important partners.
-One strategy to encourage relationship building with community partners and
+One strategy to encourage relationship building with community partners and supply chain integrators is to have an employee participate on the board of one or more of these organizations.
+This allows them to communicate supply chain needs, connect directly with potential suppliers, and build trust with the local business community.

 Executive Summary